guitarbeerchocolate/cheat-sheets/git-notes.md

 `git stash pop`

-## What is origin?

-It is an alias given to the URL pointing to the default remote repository.

-## What is master?

-The name of the default branch that git creates for you when first creating a repository.
-Your local repository has its own master branch, that almost always follows the master of a remote repository.

-## What is a branch?

-A branch is a variation of your code.
-You create a branch from a repository when you need to work on an additional element.
-For example let's say you had to work on the email class.

-## What is a fork?

-A fork is a copy of a repository.
-Forking a repository allows you to freely experiment with changes without affecting the original project.
-Most commonly, forks are used to either propose changes to someone else's project or to use someone else's project as a starting point for your own idea.

-## Resolve conflict from pull request to Develop

-Make sure you're on the branch which you created the pull request from:

-`git branch`

-`git pull origin Develop`

-Edit out the conflicts

-`git add <path of the file containing the conflicts>`

-`git commit -m "Resolved conflict"`

-`git push origin <branch which you created the pull request from>`

 ## Cherry picking

 Cherry picking can be used to bring code in from a specific commit within a branch (rather than the whole branch).
 Let's assume we have a master branch and a branch called jimmy.
 In this example we'd like to bring a commit from the jimmy branch into the master branch, without merging the whole branch.
 We'll begin by checking out the jimmy branch: